Hybrid Quantum Error Correction and Mitigation by Purification: Local depolarizing errors

 \subsubsection{Symmetric product states}

-We first show the effect of PQEC applied to the $M$-qubit symmetric product state, subjected to local depolarization.
-For concreteness, we choose $ | \psi_0 \rangle = \ket{+}^{\otimes M}$; however, due to the isotropic nature of the local depolarizing channel, the same results hold for any completely symmetric product state $ |\phi \rangle^{\otimes M}$.
-While local depolarization preserves the separable nature of the target state, the purification step (\ref{eq:purifiedstaten2}) does not.
-For this reason, we resort to numerical and approximate methods to analyze different system sizes $ M $.
+We first show the effect of PQES applied to the $M$-qubit symmetric product state, subjected to local depolarization.
+For concreteness, we choose $|\psi_0\rangle=\ket{+}^{\otimes M}$.
+Because the single-qubit depolarizing channel is isotropic, the same error threshold applies to any product state with identical single-qubit factors, $|\phi\rangle^{\otimes M}$.